Omali Yeshitela

-Omali Yeshitela (born Joseph Waller on October 9, 1941) is an American political activist and author.
-He is a co-founder and current chairman of the African People's Socialist Party (formed in 1972) which leads the Uhuru Movement.
-Yeshitela has advocated for reparations as a "People's Advocate" at the First International Tribunal on Reparations to Black People in the U.S., held in Brooklyn, New York, in 1982.
+Omali Yeshitela (born Joseph Waller in 1941) is an American far-left political activist and author.
+Ideologically a Pan-Africanist and African socialist, he is a co-founder and current chairman of the African People's Socialist Party.
+Yeshitela has advocated for reparations for African Americans due to the slavery of Black people in the United States and Jim Crow laws.

 In September 2024 Yeshitela was convicted in U.S. federal court of conspiring to act as an agent of the Russian government.
 Yeshitela conspired with Alexander Ionov, a Russian agent taking directions from the FSB to spread pro-Russian propaganda in the United States.
 In December 2024, Yeshitela was sentenced to three years' probation and 300 hours of community service.

 Early background

-Omali Yeshitela was born Joseph Waller, Jr. in St. Petersburg, Florida, on October 9, 1941.
-Yeshitela was raised in a community formerly known as the Gas Plant District, an African community on the South Side of St. Petersburg.
-The Gas Plant District no longer exists, as it was razed to create Tropicana Field, home of the Tampa Bay Rays.
-Yeshitela attended Jordan Elementary School, Sixteenth Street Junior High School, and Gibbs High School as a youth.

-Yeshitela belongs to what historian Donna Murch calls "the Black Power Generation", black working-class activists who came of age between the 1955 lynching of Emmett Till and the 1965 assassination of Malcolm X. Yeshitela is less than two months younger than Till and was 13 years old when the 14-year-old Till was lynched in Drew, Mississippi on August 28, 1955.
-Yeshitela has noted that the lynching of Till impacted his worldview, and the worldview of Black People in the United States.